Public Libraries

 2010

 Civallero, Edgardo (2010).
 Competencias básicas, aprendizaje permanente y bibliotecas públicas.
 Experiencias del ámbito nacional e internacional.
-Jornadas "La acción social y educativa de la biblioteca pública en tiempos de crisis", Murcia (España).
+Jornadas "La acción social y educativa de la biblioteca pública en tiempos de crisis".
+Murcia, Spain.
 [Link]

 2006

 Civallero, Edgardo (2006).
 El rol social de las bibliotecas públicas en Latinoamérica.
 I Congreso Nacional de Bibliotecas Públicas de Chile.
-DIBAM y Centro Bibliotecario de Puente Alto, Santiago (Chile).
+DIBAM and Centro Bibliotecario de Puente Alto.
+Santiago, Chile.
 [Link]

 (+) Abstract